-Here’s a personal review of a newcomer photo vest vis a vis an old standby.
+This is a personal review of a newcomer photo vest versus an old standby.

 Collecting the right camera gear is one thing.
 Carrying it is another.
 I’m talking about basic travel photography rather than commercial shoots with bags of extra camera bodies, lenses, lights and accessories — not to mention assistants.